LanceEvangelista/ENG2112PA4/README.md

 `plt.bar(xaxis, yaxis)`

-This tells the program to create a bar graph with the specific variables` data as the x and y axes
+This tells the program to create a bar graph with the specific variables' data as the x or y axes

 ### To graph by Hometown: